sageailabs/ektopistis/README.md

 Drains Kubernetes nodes based on specified criteria

-This program watches for nodes in a Kubernetes cluster and drains (evicts pods from) the ones that a labeled with a specific label.
+This program watches for nodes in a Kubernetes cluster and drains (evicts pods from) the ones that a tainted with a specified taint.
 It tries to evict all the pods from the node, except for those controlled by daemon sets.

 The project is intended as a simple replacement for